 I am a DPhil candidate with an ESRC scholarship in Economics at the University of Oxford, Nuffield College interested in Industrial Organisation, Competition, Regulation and Microeconomic Theory (Game Theory).

+I taught several courses at the University of Oxford in microeconomics and industrial organisation and presented at international conferences.
+Between 2019-2024, I served in various roles in the public sector in Hungary.
 I am also a Forbes 30 under 30 in Hungary in 2025.

-I taught various courses at the University of Oxford in microeconomics and industrial organisation and presented at international conferences.

 Working papers

-Estimating the welfare effects of retail food price controls: the case of Hungary (with Howard Smith)
+Estimating the welfare effects of retail food price controls: the case of Hungary (with Howard Smith) - reach out for slides

-A Welfare Analysis of a Steady-State Model of Observational Learning (with Margaret Meyer)
+A Welfare Analysis of a Steady-State Model of Observational Learning (with Margaret Meyer) - reach out for slides

 Work in progress